wswede1/yoga_project/documents/api_documentation.md

    2. input: Body part ("hips", "back", "shoulders")
    3. output: A list of poses and instructions that target the body part.

+The dataset currently includes 100 curated poses that cover shoulders, hips, spine, hamstrings, core, wrists, and more.
+See `data/pose_catalog.json` or run `python scripts/pose_stats.py` for the latest coverage breakdown.

 ## Web Interface
 You can access the Yoga Pose API through a web-based interface at 'http://127.0.0.1:5000' and enter a body part to retrieve relevant yoga poses.
 The response will display the pose information in JSON format.
 For example, typing "hips" returns the following: